 Due to the quality of medical services offered by the Center, the nutritional and the psychosocial follow ups, our children have grown in a stimulating and friendly atmosphere, sharing their concerns and experiences with their peers during their regular medical visits.

-The number of young Diabetics registered at the Chronic Care Center reached 1750 on March 2012.
+The number of young Diabetics registered at the Chronic Care Center reached 2779 on November 2019.
 They are referred by pediatricians and / or endocrinologists from all Lebanese regions and include different age groups.
 The majority of patients are between 10 and 20 years (cf. age distribution chart).
-During 2011, we noted a significant number of new cases less than 10 years old: 62 / 134 cases.

 Our young patients are coping well with their chronic condition.
 Among our adult population, 43% are university students, 37% have graduated and are productive members of the society.
 They become able to assume their chronic condition with the help of their endocrinologist.